paramako/pornhub-api-client/README.md

 ```

 ### Get ResponseInterface object instead of Paramako\Http\Response
-By using method `disableHttpErrorExceptions` , you will not receive any exceptions at all, but pure responses.
+By using method `disableResponseWrapper` , you will receive raw ResponseInterface object, instead of it`s wrapper.
 ```php
 $client->disableResponseWrapper();
 ```